New Man (utopian concept): Baháʼí New Race of Men

 Baháʼí literature states that training children in the world-embracing teachings of Baháʼu'lláh will cause a "truly new race of men" to emerge ("khalq-i-jadíd", also translated as a "new creation" by Shoghi Effendi or as "spiritual rebirth").
 The Bab in a letter, after expounding the purpose of his message, declares triumphantly "Wherefore are all part of a New Creation (khalq-i-jadíd) for We, we indeed originated that [new] creation...We did indeed initiate a new, eschatological creation."
 Abdu'l Baha describes how "after the coming of the spiritual springtime, all phenomena become imbued with the life of a new creation and are reformed in the process of a new genesis".
 It is prophesied that a time is approaching when a new race of men will have been raised up that is "incomparable in character", who will be tasked with "helping to rebuild the world with the aid and inspiration of the Bahá'í teachings" and who will "purge mankind" of its current "defilement" and corruption.
-Abdu'l Baha explains that only the only remedy to the current societal trend towards self-centered materialism is the power of a "new creation" where "the hearts and souls be revived" by "the breaths of the holy spirit".
+Abdu'l Baha explains that the only remedy to the current societal trend towards self-centered materialism is the power of a "new creation" where "the hearts and souls be revived" by "the breaths of the holy spirit."
 In the process of working towards the more just, unified society envisioned by Baha'u'llah, the Baha'i writings predict reactions of fear and dismay will emerge from some.

 Baha'u'llah emphasises the selfless, altruistic nature of this new humanity that will come into being, writing that, "To be purged from defilement is to be cleansed of that which is injurious to man and detracteth from his high station—among which is to take undue pleasure in one's own words and deeds, however worthy they may be.
 True peace and tranquillity will only be realized when every soul will have become the well-wisher of all mankind."

 The Baháʼí writings also clarify that the initial response of fear will be short-lived, saying, "The fears and agitation which the revelation of this [God's] law provokes in men's hearts should indeed be likened to the cries of the suckling babe weaned from his mother's milk, if ye be of them that perceive.
 Were men to discover the motivating purpose of God's Revelation, they would assuredly cast away their fears, and, with hearts filled with gratitude, rejoice with exceeding gladness".

 Philosopher Ian Kluge identifies what he terms, "the process of revolution and transformation from within" as only a part of a wider process of radical change initiated in this current era of history, citing this quote from the Baha'i writings: the "whole creation was revolutionized and all that are in the heavens and all that are on earth were stirred to the depths.
 Through that Word the realities of all created things were shaken, were divided, separated, scattered, combined and reunited, disclosing entities of a new creation..."